appliedepi/appliedepidata/README.md

   - probably do the same way [alison horst](https://github.com/lter/lterdatasampler/) does
 - readme/pkgdown table (adapted from *tableoftables*) listing available datasets, versions, languages, source, and where used (e.g. case study, course, tutorial, epirhandbook)
    - ~~ideally can be fed by list datasets function~~
-- pkgdown separated by heading for dictionaries and actual datasets, and cross-links between the two
+- ?pkgdown separated by heading for dictionaries and actual datasets, and cross-links between the two
 - guideline for contributing datasets similar to [tidytuesday](https://github.com/rfordatascience/tidytuesday/blob/master/.github/pr_instructions.md)
 - licensing: while the overall package repo will be GPL3, it is possible that individual datasets will come under a different license (so there needs to be a license section in documentation for each dataset)